-Further, in another study, Mollerstrom et al. (2015) show that the importance of risky choices for fairness views may not be domain-specific: risky choices in one domain, e.g., lifestyle choices like smoking, affect how people think about fairness in other domains, e.g., professional success.
+Further, in another study, Mollerstrom et al. (2015) show that the importance of risky choices for fairness views may not be domain-specific: risky choices in one domain, e.g., lifestyle choices like smoking, affect how people think about fair claims of individuals in other domains, e.g., professional success.